-This research would suggest that caprylic acid is the main contributor to elevated plasma ketone levels in MCT oil (C8/C10).
+This research suggests that caprylic acid is the main contributor to elevated ketone levels in MCT oil (C8/C10).
 C10 shows little improvement compared to coconut oil and the control sample.

-The low plasma ketone levels seen in the coconut oil sample also supports this.
+The low ketone levels in the coconut oil sample also support this.
 The very low caprylic acid levels present in coconut oil have little impact on ketone levels compared to the control sample.
-This also confirms anecdotal evidence that coconut oil fails to give the feeling of ketosis like MCT oil or caprylic acid.
+This confirms anecdotal evidence that coconut oil fails to give the feeling of ‘ketosis’ like MCT oil or caprylic acid.

-It is also worth noting that all samples taken on an empty stomach ( i.e. taken without food) had a marked improvement in plasma ketone levels when compared to the samples taken with breakfast (i.e. with a meal).
+It is also worth noting that all samples taken without food had a marked improvement in ketones when compared to the samples taken with breakfast (i.e. with a meal).

-To maximize the potential benefits of using Caprylic Acid follow these guidelines:
+To maximize the benefits of using Caprylic Acid follow these guidelines:

-- Since caprylic acid is readily digested by the liver and used for energy it would be ideal to take it before training (roughly 30-45 minutes pre-workout) without a meal (especially for those on keto diets).
-If taken with a meal, give yourself at least an hour before training.
-The same advice goes for other energy boosting goals, e.g. mental or work related.
+- Since caprylic acid is readily digested by the liver and used for energy, it is ideal to take it before training (roughly 30-45 minutes pre-workout) without a meal (especially for those on keto diets).
+If taken with a meal, take at least an hour before training.
+The same advice goes for other energy boosting goals, e.g. mental focus.

-- C8 can be taken with meals that are higher in carbs and/or protein to reduce blood glucose spikes.
-Mechanistically this appears to be because insulin levels rise after ingestion of caprylic acid, due to increases in ketone body production, which increases glucose clearance.
-Although this can vary significantly from person to person.
+- C8 can augment meals that are higher in carbs and/or protein to reduce blood glucose spikes.
+This happens because insulin levels rise after ingestion of caprylic acid, due to increases in ketone production.
+This increases glucose clearance.
+Although this can vary widely from person to person.

-- It can also be utilized at pretty much any other time of the day to fulfill your fat intake needs, however, C8 is a very “pricey” source of dietary fat.
+- Take it at any other time of the day to fulfil your fat intake needs.
+However, C8 is a “pricey” source of dietary fat.